Labbyn/labbyn/README.md

 # Labbyn

-Labbyn is an application for your datacenter, labolatory or homelab.
-You can monitor your infrastructure, set location of each server/platform on interactive dashboard, store information about your assets in inventory and more.
-Everthing on modern GUI, deployable on most Linux machines and **OPEN SOURCE**.
+Labbyn is an application for your datacenter, laboratory or homelab.
+You can monitor your infrastructure, set the location of each server or platform on an interactive dashboard, store information about your assets in an inventory and more.
+Everything runs on a modern GUI, is deployable on most Linux machines and is **OPEN SOURCE**.

 ## Installation

-To install you only need docker, example of installation on Debian:
+To install you only need docker  and docker compose.
+Example of Debian installation:
 ```bash
 apt update
 apt upgrade